-As you may have read in my last post and you can also verify yourself by doing a quick search on Pubmed, collagen has the best scientific results when administered orally.
-By this I mean that it may in fact reverse damage rather than simply prevent it like all the other compounds.
+As you may have read, collagen has the best scientific results when administered orally.
+By this I mean that it may in fact reverse damage rather than simply prevent it like other compounds.

 The problem with collagen…

-I will keep digging regarding the Collagen and post an update here for you guys if I find anything more reputable.
+I will keep digging on collagen and post an update here for you guys if I find anything more reputable!

 For severe cases